symfony/symfony-docs/cookbook/templating/twig_extension.rst

 .. index::
    single: Twig extensions

-How to write a custom Twig extension
+How to write a custom Twig Extension
 ====================================

 The main motivation for writing an extension is to move often used code